 Oh, and just to clarify, the “top” of Brushy Mountain is basically a clearing in the path where the surrounding mountains come into view over the brushyness.
 While the path does continue just beyond the clearing, it dead-ends with no view.

 Just as I started my descent, a young couple and their son arrived at the top.
 I almost high fived them for making the effort.
-Other than llama dude, they were the only people I saw from Grotto to Brushy and back.
+Other than llama dude, they were the only people I saw from Grotto Falls to the top of Brushy Mountain and back.

 Since most of the hike up was, indeed, up, the hike back down felt easy.
 And, when I arrived back at Grotto Falls, the line was gone.
 Just three people hanging out on a rock and that was it.
 So, pro tip: visit Grotto Falls later in the afternoon or early evening if you can.
 No line and plenty of parking spots available!